2ndkauboy/unique-title-checker/readme.txt

 2. A new post with a duplicate title

 == Changelog ==

+= 1.4.1 =
+* Fix jQuery noConflict issue with Gutenberg block editor
+* Time invested for this release: 15min

 = 1.4.0 =
 * Add support for Gutenberg block editor
 * Time invested for this release: 90min